A flavour of rural Greece

 Luxury holidays in Skala bring you wonderful modern amenities combined with pretty buildings dating back to the town’s history as a former fishing village.
 There are Roman ruins which date back to the 7th Century BC, stunning countryside surroundings and pretty golden sands where you can spend days simply relaxing.
 Upmarket hotels are dotted throughout the town, while boat trips will take you to stunning bays and show you the best spots dotted throughout the rugged coastline.

 When it comes to finding the right luxury holidays in Skala, book with Sovereign and you can relax, knowing you’ve found the ideal property for your trip.
-We’ve perfected the art of holidaymaking, with expert Trusted Advisers on hand to get to know you before recommending one of our carefully selected hotels.
+We’ve perfected the art of holidaymaking, with expert Personal Travel Planners on hand to get to know you before recommending one of our carefully selected hotels.
 Stay at Villa Costa and enjoy its beautiful gardens, elegant terraces and beautiful architecture.

 Flight time from the UK to Kefalonia is around 3 hours.